 MSDE's targeted technical assistance focus on the provision of early intervention services in natural environments has resulted in an increased number of infants and toddlers whose primary service setting is the home or a community setting with typically developing peers.
 Under federal requirements, all eligible children must be served in natural environments, unless early intervention cannot be achieved satisfactorily in those settings.
-If a child does not receive a service in a natural environment, a justification based on the outcomes on the child's Individualized Family Service Plan (IFSP) must be included on the child's IFSP document.

-The chart below shows a trend that the Maryland Infants and Toddlers Program is serving an increasing number of eligible young children in the home or in community settings.
-For the 10/28/11 snapshot count, 92.3% of the children who did not receive services in the natural environment had justifications on their IFSP based on the needs of the child.
+If a child does not receive a service in a natural environment, a justification based on the outcomes on the child's IFSP must be included on the child's IFSP document.
+For the 10/26/12 snapshot count, 97.6% of the children who did not receive services in the natural environment had justifications on their IFSP based on the needs of the child.
 Other justifications were based on the needs of the parents.

-The table below shows the percentage of children served primarily in natural environments based on a snapshot count on the last Friday in October in the given year.
-Performance on this indicator exceeded the State target of 91.5%.
+The chart below shows a trend that the MITP is serving an increasing number of eligible young children in the home or in community settings with typically developing peers.
+These data display the percentage of children served primarily in natural environments based on a snapshot count on the last Friday in October in the given year.
+The percentage of children receiving the majority of their services in a natural environment on 10/26/12 was also 97.6%.
+Performance on this indicator exceeded the State target of 92.0%.

-Snapshot Date 10/31/2008 10/30/2009 10/29/2010 10/28/2011 Percentage of children served in natural environments 92.3% 94.1% 96.3% 97.1%
+Snapshot Date 10/30/2009 10/29/2010 10/28/2011 10/26/12 Percentage of children served in natural environments 94.1% 96.3% 97.1% 97.6%